Worship and Musical Instruments in the Church: the First Millennium

 The phrase “hymns which they recite” is particularly interesting.
 The pagan official Pliny (see my last post) uses the same Latin phrase, carmen dicere.
 Does this suggest that hymns were spoken rather than sung?
 Philo suggests that singing happened but still uses “recite”.
 Historian Ralph Martin has studied this phrase in a number of historical contexts and you can find his article here.

 We could usefully bring in Augustine of Hippo here, who in the 4th century described church singing in Alexandria as more like speaking than singing.
-Augustine himself, incidentally, was in favour of liberated praise and wrote some beautiful lines in praise of dancing (though with no mention of instruments).
+Augustine himself, incidentally, was in favour of liberated praise (without instruments) and accepted dancing, though only “in line” (not free expression).
+For more on this, see Laura Hellsten’s piece, Dance in the Early Church.

 Perhaps there was a specific reason for the general mistrust of musical accompaniment.
 In those days, pipe, harp and drum were intimately linked to the pagan cults, e.g. of Pan, with their sensuous worship and often shameless revelries.
 Christians, mindful of the apostolic direction that everything should be done decently and in order [1 Corinthians 14:40], avoided musical instruments.
 Jerome, also 4th century, wrote that a Christian maiden ought not even to know what a flute is, or what it is used for.